ASHWINROMAN007/ASHWINROMAN007/README.md

 - 🌱 I’m currently learning ClickHouse
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ashwinkrishnan2005@gmail.com
-- 😄 Pronouns: Experience the dopamine ehen you get output.
+- 😄 Pronouns:
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:  Experience the dopamine when you get output.

 <!---
 ASHWINROMAN007/ASHWINROMAN007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.